Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models

 To assess the utility of Jigsaw, we invited ten designers from the formative study to test the system.
-We evaluate how well designers craft creative AI workflows when given a design brief and during free exploration.
+We evaluate how well designers create creative AI workflows given a design brief and during free exploration.
 The results show that Jigsaw helps designers better understand the capabilities offered by current foundation models, provides intuitive mechanisms for using and combining models across diverse modalities, and serves as a visual canvas for design exploration, prototyping, and documentation.

 This research thus contributes: \begin{itemize} \item{A \textbf{formative study} with ten designers that identifies the challenges designers face when using AI foundation models to support their work.} \item{\textbf{Jigsaw}, a prototype system that assists designers in combining the capabilities of AI foundation models across different tasks and modalities through assembling compatible puzzle pieces.} \item{A \textbf{user study} that demonstrates the utility of Jigsaw to designers and informs areas for future block-based prototyping systems for prototyping with AI foundation models.} \end{itemize}